Enprogames/Enprogames/README.md

 ### Hi there 👋

-A first year computer science major named Ethan Posner, currently attending Vancouver Island University.
+A first year student majoring in computer science named Ethan Posner, currently attending Vancouver Island University.
 I mostly enjoy coding in Java, but have the most experience in Python.

 I am very interested in projects which involve processing large amounts of data and returning meaningful results based on it.